Making the complete OpenAIRE citation graph easily accessible through compact data representation: Method

 This achieves a distilled dataset where the relations are efficiently stored using pairs of short integers.

-\paragraph{Quality control} A set of validation scripts are run after processing to check for loss of data.
-The scripts check whether any entries from the original dump was lost and check for completeness of feature columns.
+\paragraph{Quality control} Several validation scripts are run after processing, to control for mistakes in the processing.
+The scripts check whether any entries from the original dump were lost and report any missing values.

-\paragraph{Output} The processing pipeline takes input of OpenAire full dump and transforms it into the files described below.